junia3/LayerwiseTTA/README.md

 ---

 ## Pretrained models
 All pretrained models are provided in [robustbench](https://github.com/RobustBench/robustbench) or ```Torchvision``` or ```timm``` so there is no need to download them manually.
 In the case of ResNet-50 used for additional experiments in supplementary, I used pretrained models in [TTT++](https://github.com/vita-epfl/ttt-plus-plus/tree/main/cifar).
+I have referenced and modified the provided github code and added them to the ```get_model.py```.
+Additionally, I have configured the script to automatically download the ```.ckpt``` files from the Google Drive links, ensuring seamless downloading if the corresponding ```.ckpt``` file is not already available locally.

 Furthermore in online test-time adaptation, since performance evaluation is conducted concurrently with optimization, we do not provide separately trained pretrained checkpoints(```.ckpt```) in classification task.

 ---